-Cutting requirements for the flying dutchman quilt block
+Cutting requirements for the fair and square quilt block

-Make half square triangles with the 3.7/8″ squares in the combinations listed above.
-Place two squares with right sides together and mark a line along one of the diagonals.
-Sew a 1/4″ seam either side of the marked line and cut along the line to produce two half square triangles.
-Press the seam allowance towards the dark fabric and trim the corners.
-These are now 3.1/2″ squares.
+Use the 3.7/8″ squares to make half square triangles.
+Place a pink and a green square with right sides together and mark a line along the diagonal.
+Sew a 1/4″ seam either side of the marked line and cut along the line.
+This produces two half square triangles which are now 3.1/2″ squares.
+Press the seam allowance towards the green fabric and trim the corners of the squares.